ddzhioeva/data_science_projects/README.md

   <tr>
          <td><a href="https://github.com/ddzhioeva/data_science_projects/blob/main/The%20real%20estate%20marketing%20research/The%20real%20estate%20marketing%20research.ipynb">The real estate marketing research</a></td>
     <td>Real Estate, Online Service</td>
-    <td>The real estate marketing research	Research analysis and data preprocessing for a dataset with advertisements for selling apartments in St. Petersburg have been carried out.
+    <td>Research analysis and data preprocessing for a dataset with advertisements for selling apartments in St. Petersburg have been carried out.
 The influence of the area, ceilings, the number of rooms, and the date of announcement on the prices of apartments in all the presented settlements and the center of St. Petersburg for constructing an automated system for determining costs to avoid fraud and anomalies were revealed.</td>
     <td>Python, Pandas, Matplotlib, data preprocessing, data analysis, business analysis </td>
   </tr>
   <tr>